 Once that was done, I started working on the next level of skirt – the white part.

 I used the same pattern as for the previous skirt, but instead of having a split at the back, I made it open in the front.
-I first made the base skirt pieces in white pleather, then traced all ages and free-handed all other gold details to make patterns that I applied on the gold pleather.
+I first made the base skirt pieces in white pleather, then traced all edges and free-handed all other gold details to make patterns that I applied on the gold pleather.

 All the gold borders everywhere on the fabric/leather parts of the cosplay are appliquéd on, and that took me hundreds of hours and 1,5km of thread.
 I used seam widths between 2 and 3 mm on my sewing machine.
 Most appliqués were done as early as possible, so for example I’d take a front piece, applieqúe and then stitch together with back piece when it was possible, so as to have as little bulk as possible at the sewing machine.
 I’ll show photos from now on, but I won’t explain all the appliqués, since they were all made this way.